Ashley-P/mytui/Documentation.md

     The character used is the hash '#'.
 The box can be filled or just left with the borders.

     draw_str() Draws a string to the screen at the desired position.

+    draw_border_padding_content() Fills out the colour for the border, padding and content for the supplied widget.

     draw_frame() Draws a frame to the screen at the desired location.
 Also reads the state of the frame and changes the colour accordingly.